-The scoop: What’s happened is he found out the new lover doesn’t have as much money as he thought, can’t support him, and/or gave him a little lip when he tried to test the boundary-breaking waters.
+The scoop: What’s happened is he found out that the new lover doesn’t have as much money as he thought, can’t support him, and/or gave him a little lip when he tried to test the boundary-breaking waters.

 5) Jekyll and Hyde: If he’s really sociopathic, once you fall for the feigned remorse and let him in, he immediately drops the mask and makes you pay for implementing No Contact.
 This could be in the form of a verbal assault, or physical.
 If the latter happens, call the police at your first opportunity.
 There’s only more to come.

-What He Really Misses
+What the Narcissist Really Misses

 When you implement No Contact, it’s the ultimate form of Narcissistic injury, and they will do whatever is necessary to gain back control, and then devalue and discard you.
 That’s why implementing No Contact in its true form is critical when detaching from a toxic, emotionally abusive partner.
 Remember those points of entry from #2?
 Don’t leave them open.
 You will only regret it in the end…every. single. time.